Misleading content

 Parody

-Entertainment is the main purpose of media, especially when it comes to social media and non-traditional outlets, portals, pop-culture websites.
+Entertainment is the main purpose of media, especially when it comes to social media and non-traditional outlets, portals, and pop-culture websites.
 Misleading content can also be published to entertain people.
-One of the ways how it is done is making a parody of the person/ story/ event.
+One of the ways how it is done is by making a parody of the person/ story/ event.

-Nevertheless, parody is the type of misleading content and can also be considered an antidote for it.[6]
+Nevertheless, parody is a type of misleading content and can also be considered an antidote for it.[6]
 Satire/parody creates double-voiced discourse and sets the attention to the intertextuality of the story.
 This is used by influencers, new media outlets more than in traditional media, journalism-based platforms.

 Parody in mediaEntertainment-based misleading content fills up nowadays media outlets.